 Only two of the screws and nuts that hold the front cage are original.
 The originals are square nuts with a slotted screws.
 Very difficult to replace.
 The blade has the original chrome plated slotted screw that holds it on to the shaft.

 All the metal screws have been lacquer coated.
 The rubber grommets seen here are replacements to the originals and have been glued in place with Gorilla glue.
 The springs have also been lacquer coated and pop off rather easily when needed.
 Putting them back on requires twisting with the leading edge of the spring pushing into the rubber.
 This is somewhat counter intuitive.
-In order to lubricate the oscillator you would need to remove the housing.
+It has come to UserX's attention that a spanner wrench will unscrew the top of the oscillator and without one you would need to remove the housing in order to lubricate the oscillator.
 It has been lubricated with synthetic grease and should be good for another 10 years or more.
 The spring loaded oil reservoir in the back is the only way to lubricate the rear shaft and should be done every few months.
-Luckily it needs less oil than the front of the shaft which is under a higher load.
+Luckily, it needs less than the front which is under a higher load.

 There are two holes underneath the oscillator wheel which allows the fan to either oscillate to a larger degree or a smaller one depending on which hole the arm is screwed into.